 - Build a tribe of the most influential customers and launch influencer marketing campaign where you co-create content together with your audience.

-The Social Shop also serves an excellent example how brands can turn user-generated social content shoppable.
 Product feedback and reviews from peers inspire customers and can increase your e‑commerce site's conversion rates.